agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 In the case of an HTTP API, it is more difficult to perform such operations, you are more often than not testing that a set of invariants are valid throughout a workflow.

-The key idea is to describe the possible interactions with the API as a state machine which can be automatically explored.
+The key idea is to describe the possible interactions with the API as [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) which can be automatically explored.

-The entry point of the `cornichon-check` DSL is reached by mixing the trait `CheckDsl` which exposes the following:
+The entry point of the `cornichon-check` DSL is reached by mixing the trait `CheckDsl` which exposes the following function:

 `def check_model[A, B, C, D, E, F](maxNumberOfRuns: Int, maxNumberOfTransitions: Int, seed: Option[Long] = None)(modelRunner: ModelRunner[A, B, C, D, E, F])`

 Let's unpack this signature:

-- `maxNumberOfRuns` refers to maximum number of attempt to traverse the state machine and find a case that breaks an invariant
+- `maxNumberOfRuns` refers to maximum number of attempt to traverse the Markov chain and find a case that breaks an invariant
-- `maxNumberOfTransition` is useful when the state machine contains cycles in order to ensure termination
+- `maxNumberOfTransition` is useful when the `model` contains cycles in order to ensure termination
 - `seed` can be provided in order to trigger a deterministic run
-- `modelRunner` is that actual definition of the state machine
+- `modelRunner` is the actual definition of the `model`
-- `A B C D E F` refers to the types of the `generators` used in the state machine definition (maximum 6 for the moment)
+- `A B C D E F` refers to the types of the `generators` used in `model` definition (maximum 6 for the moment)

-Such state machine wires together a set of `actions` that relate to each others through `transitions` which are chosen according to a given `probability`.
+Such Markov chain wires together a set of `actions` that relate to each others through `transitions` which are chosen according to a given `probability`.

 Each `action` has a set of `pre-conditions` and a set of `post-conditions` that are checked automatically.

+Concretely it means that:
+- `pre-conditions` and `post-conditions` are `AssertSteps`
+- the `action` itself is a function from a bunch of `Generators` to an `EffectStep`

+Having `generators` as input enables the `action` to introduce some randomness in its effect.

 A `run` terminates successfully if the max number of transition reached, this means we were not able to break any invariants.

 A `run` fails if one the following conditions is met:
 - a `post-condition` was broken
 - an error is thrown from an `action`
-- no `actions` with valid `pre-conditions` can be found, this is generally a sign of a malformed state machine
+- no `actions` with valid `pre-conditions` can be found, this is generally a sign of a malformed `model`
 - a `generator` throws an error

 A `model` exploration terminates successfully if the max number of run is reached or with an error if a run fails.

 ## Examples

+Now that we have a common understanding of the concepts and their semantics, it is time to dive into some examples!

 ### Reversing strings (one generator and one transition)